remilapeyre/vault-acme/website/source/docs/secrets/acme/index.html.md

 certificate.

 <!-- TODO(remi): Write an example for a policy that does this -->
-Using ACLs, it is possible to restrict using the pki backend such that trusted operators can manage the role definitions, and both users and applications are restricted in the credentials they are allowed to read.
+Using ACLs, it is possible to restrict using the acme backend such that trusted operators can manage the role definitions, and both users and applications are restricted in the credentials they are allowed to read.